3. INDEPENDENT LEGAL ADVICE & LEGAL REPRESENTATION

 13.3.
 In no event shall we, either jointly or separately, hold the Ministry liable for any special, direct, indirect, consequential, or incidental damages or any damages whatsoever, whether in an action of contract, negligence, or other tort, arising out of or in connection with the use of the Mediation Service.

-We acknowledge that we have each read this Agreement to Mediate.
-We agree to proceed with on-site family mediation in accordance with the terms and conditions set out herein.
+I acknowledge that I have each read this Agreement to Mediate.
+I agree to proceed with on-site family mediation in accordance with the terms and conditions set out herein.